 Sandman's heroic pursuit would turn for the better when he not only helped Spiderman against the Sinister Syndicate, but also the notorious mercenary Silver Sable.
 Impressed with Sandman, Silver Sable would hire Sandman to help and assist her against future threats.
 Alongside with Silver Sable and other heroes, Sandman defended European nations against Dr Octopus and the Sinister Syndicate, captured the communist criminal Albert Malik A.K.A The Red Skull, and disrupted an illegal arms deal between Madame Menace and Dr Octopus.
 As Sandman continued his career as an employee with Silver Sable, luck would turn for the worst when Dr Octopus forced Sandman into joining his newest incarnation of the Sinister Six.
 Doing so, Sandman played along with Dr Octopus’s unknown goals until he grew fed up with his stay in the Sinister Six that ended with Dr Octopus turning Sandman into glass.
 Later returning to normal, Sandman continued his heroic career and continued assisting Spiderman.

-Sandman was one of the villains recruited to recover the Identity Disc.
-It is revealed that he and Vulture manipulated the other villains for the quest.
-Sandman would go to Spider-Man to help save his father who was framed for murder by Chameleon 2211.
+Sandman was one of the villains recruited to recover the Identity Disc, but after questioning their would-be leader, is apparently killed by a compound that makes him fall apart.
+It is revealed that he and Vulture manipulated the other villains for the quest, and that Sandman informed the actual leader who they thought they were working for.